seregazhuk/seregazhuk.github.io_old/_posts/2016-06-11-git-advanced.md

 ### Commits

-In our repo we have some sort of commits hostory:
+In our repo we have some sort of commits history:

 {% highlight bash %}
 ~$git log --oneline